 This excess energy gives rise to what are called “hot” charges, which lose their excess energy very fast as heat (within one picosecond), leaving only “cold” charges available for electrical power generation.

 This energy loss is why conventional solar cells have a theoretical limit of 33 percent for power conversion efficiency.
-The best perovskite solar cells so far have exhibited 25 percent efficiency, almost on a par with the best performing silicon solar cells.
+The best perovskite solar cells so far have exhibited 25 percent efficiency, almost on par with the best-performing silicon solar cells.

 Scientists believe that if “hot” charges could be extracted fast enough, then together with the harvested “cold” charges, it could lead to a “hot carrier” solar cell with a theoretical efficiency of up to 66 percent.

 The key to extracting these hot charges quickly enough lies in the selection of the correct ‘extraction’ material to bond with the perovskite.
 Professor Sum’s team has now devised a way to measure which are the best extraction materials.

 Professor Sum, the Associate Chair (Research) at NTU’s School of Physical and Mathematical Sciences, said “Our latest findings show how ‘hot’ these charges have to be, in order to cross over the energy barrier without being wasted as heat.
 This highlights the need for a better pairing of ‘extraction’ materials with perovskites if we want to lower this energy barrier for more efficient solar cells.”

 Perovskite solar cells’ primary advantage over silicon solar cells is that they are cheap and easy to manufacture using common chemistry laboratory supplies and do not need silicon’s costly and energy-intensive manufacturing processes.